Logo sign

-Logo signs (also known as specific service signs or Logo service signs, or colloquially as Big Blue Signs) are blue road signs used on freeways that display the logos or trademarks of nearby businesses before travelers reach an exit or interchange which lead to the businesses.
-Typically, a business pays a small fee to a transportation department (or to a subcontractor of a transportation department such as Lamar Advertising subsidiary Interstate Logos) to have their logos displayed on a large panel alongside other businesses.
+Logo signs (also known as specific service signs or Logo service signs, or colloquially as Big Blue Signs) are blue road signs used on freeways that display the logos or trademarks of nearby businesses before travelers reach an exit or interchange that leads to the businesses.
+Typically, a business pays a small fee to a transportation department (or to a subcontractor of a transportation department such as Outfront Advertising and Lamar Advertising, a subsidiary of Interstate Logos) to have their logos displayed on a large panel alongside other businesses.
 Depending on the jurisdiction, businesses may have to meet certain criteria such as hours of service and distance from the sign.

 History

 Logo signs were permitted on rural Interstates beginning in 1965 as part of the Highway Beautification Act, though the signs did not come into general use, especially in the western states, until the mid 1970s.
 Originally, such signs were generally limited to gas, food, and lodging.